-What it does: Nothing beats a lit-from-within glow.
+Nothing beats a lit-from-within glow.
 Enter vitamin C, the gold standard for brighter, smoother skin.
 This superhero is not only one of the most potent antioxidant protectors against pollution and UV damage, but brightens dull complexions, evens tone and texture, and boosts collagen and elastin production.
 Everyone, young and old, can benefit from using it as part of their morning routine to reap all-day antioxidant benefits and keep skin looking smooth and glowy.
-A word of warning – vitamin C is notoriously unstable and goes off quickly, so look for packaging that protects from light and air, like dark or opaque bottles and airtight pumps, and keep it in a cool, dark place.
+A word of warning – vitamin C is notoriously unstable and goes off quickly.
+Look for packaging that protects from light and air, and keep it in a cool, dark place.
 If the product’s gone dark or a brownish color it’s oxidized, and should be discarded.

 How to use it: Best used as part of your morning routine to reap its potent antioxidant benefits and help protect against UV and environmental aggressors.
 If you’re new to vitamin C start with a low concentration of around 10% and use three times a week.
 Work up to daily use and higher concentrations of 15-20% as your skin gets used to it.
 Safe to use during pregnancy.

-What it does: Retinol, the vitamin A derivative, has long been the go-to for those who want more youthful-looking skin.
+The vitamin A derivative retinol has long been the go-to for those who want more youthful-looking skin.
 But it comes with a long list of draw backs, including redness, irritation, dryness, peeling, photo-sensitivity and, for women of color, a potential increase in post-inflammatory pigmentation.
 And because of links to reproductive toxicity, it’s not safe to use during pregnancy.
 Plant-based alternative bakuchiol, extracted from the babchi plant native to India, delivers retinol-equivalent results with none of the irritation, according to a 2018 study in the British Journal of Dermatology.
 Although chemically distinct from retinol it encourages cells to behave in the same way – speeding up collagen and elastin production to smooth lines and wrinkles, as it plumps, fades discoloration, and evens skin tone.

 How to use it: Bakuchiol is gentle, soothing, and safe for all skin types to use in mornings and evenings.
 Apply in a serum before moisturizer.